Borjabor/UrbanEcologyResearchTrend/README.md

 We can see the keywords have relatively low similarity, meaning they do occur together occasionally, but mostly cover their own fields.
 This means my choice of keywords was an effective one, as they indicate we were able to cover more ground, so to speak, in obtaining papers representative of studies performed within an urban context.

-Next I looked into temporal data, seeing how the relatioships changed over time.
+Next, I looked into temporal data, seeing how the relationships changed over time.
 Since initial data was sparse, which can cause some issues with the similarity calculation, I went with 5-year intervals.
 That is, I grouped all of the data every 5 years before I performed the relationship analysis.

 ![Temporal keyword pair similarity](images/keyword_relationship_over_time.png)

 A similar picture to our matrix above showed up here with the data over time.
-Relatioships didn't change much over time, with the one interesting case being the urban biodiversity X urban ecosystem case, which could mean a trend of shared research over time, though the value still isn't high enough to draw any conslusions.
+Relatioships didn't change much over time, with the one interesting case being the urban biodiversity X urban ecosystem case, which could mean a trend of shared research over time, though the value still isn't high enough to draw any conslusion.

 ===================================================================